includeos/includeos.org/_src/_posts/2018-09-19-includeos-on-rhel.md

 ---
 layout: post
-title: Getting IncludeOS up and running on Rhel
+title: Getting IncludeOS up and running on RHEL
 author: taiyeba
-date:   2018-09-19 16:00:00 +0200
+date:   2018-09-19 0:08:00 +0200
 categories: [platforms, rhel, centos]
-hero: /assets/img/posts/squirrel_mana.jpg
+hero: /assets/img/posts/Redhat-logo.jpg
 author-image: /assets/img/authors/taiyeba.jpg
-summary: "Getting IncludeOS up and Running on Rhel"
+summary: "Getting IncludeOS up and Running on RHEL 7"
 ---

-Let’s talk about getting IncludeOS up and running on Rhel systems.
+Let’s talk about getting IncludeOS up and running on RHEL systems.
 Currently IncludeOS builds quite smoothly on Debian, Ubuntu and MacOS.
 However there has been some challenges in building IncludeOS on RHEL.
 Basically as Per mentions after several attempts, there are quite a  few dependencies that are hard to resolve on RHEL as opposed to other systems.
 But let’s admit, nothing is impossible and we as a team are looking into making it simpler in the future.

-At the moment our solution for Rhel is to deploy the whole development environment into a Docker container and use it to build IncludeOS as an image.
+At the moment our solution for RHEL 7 is to deploy the whole build environment into a Docker container and use it to build IncludeOS as an image.
 We have done it for our commercial customers as it makes it possible to run on any platforms that support docker (not tested on Docker for Windows).

 ## A Simple C++ program